TheLongSentance/chatbot_conversation/README.md

 ## License

-This code is not licensed
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.